Strategic Alliances Solidify at African Lion 2024’s Final Coordination Event in Dakar

-Eldridge Brown, U.S. Army Southern European Task Force, Africa chief of exercises conducts an interview with Senegal Armed Forces public affairs soldiers during the Final Coordination Event (FCE) of African Lion 2024 (AL24) Senegal at the King Fahd Palace Hotel in Dakar, Senegal April 15, 2024.
-The FCE is the final event prior to the execution of the AL24 Senegal, taking place May 17-31.
-2024 marks the 20th anniversary of AL24.
+DAKAR, Senegal — Amid the diplomatic grandeur of the King Fahd Palace Hotel, the corridors buzz with the strategic discourse of military planners from around the globe finalizing preparations for African Lion 2024 (AL24).
+This pivotal gathering, which took place from April 15-17, sets the stage for a multinational military exercise that is both diverse and comprehensive.

+2024 marks the 20th anniversary of U.S. Africa Command’s (AFRICOM) premier and largest annual, combined, joint exercise African Lion.
 This year’s exercise will take place April 19 through May 31 and is hosted across Morocco, Ghana, Senegal, and Tunisia with more than 8,100 participants from over 27 nations and contingents from NATO.
 African Lion 24 focuses on enhancing readiness between the U.S. and partner nation forces.

+U.S. Southern European Task Force, Africa (SETAF-AF) serves as the AL24’s combined joint task force headquarters, integrating AFRICOM's service components and international partners to provide mission command across the training enterprise.
+U.S. participants come from across the joint force including U.S. Army Reserve and National Guard.

+The planned activities for the Senegal portion of AL24 includes a dynamic array of joint and combined training modules: Maryland Army National Guard’s 1st Battalion, 175th Infantry Regiment will spearhead a field training exercise, while the 2nd Security Force Assistance Brigade orchestrates a staff exercise critical for testing command and control capabilities across nations.
+Furthermore, U.S. Navy and Marine Corps personnel will conduct a Combat Lifesaver Course, crucial for frontline medical preparedness.

 |Date Taken: